-Least count of an instrument is used to select right instrument for your applications.
+Least count of an instrument is used to select the right instrument for your applications.
 For example if you are selecting an instrument to measure a dimension 6.2 ± 0.25 mm.
-You can not use ruler.
+You can not use a ruler.
 In this article we will discuss what is lease count and how to calculate it.

 What is Least Count (L.C.) ?

 Least Count of an instrument is the smallest measurement that can be taken using an instrument.
 In other words, it is the smallest change an instrument can measure.
-For example, using ruler shown below we can measure minimum 1 mm length.
+For example, using the ruler shown below we can measure a minimum 1 mm length.
 Therefore ruler L.C. is 1 mm.

 Least Count vs Precision

 L.C. is directly related to precision.
-If an instrument has small L.C., that means it is more precise.
+If an instrument has a small L.C., that means it is more precise.

 For example, if you compare digital and mechanical vernier caliper.
 Digital Vernier L.C. is 0.01 mm.
 Whereas mechanical vernier L.C. is 0.02 mm.
 Therefore digital vernier is more precise compared to mechanical vernier.